 The YMCA of Central East Ontario has licensed Child Care facilities in Peterborough and Lakefield.
 Normal Child Care hours in Peterborough are 7:30am to 6:00pm, and in Lakefield 7:00am to 6:00pm.
 Financial assistance is available through the City of Peterborough Children’s Services.

-We offer care for school age children that includes full day care, before and afterschool programs in two schools in Lakefield: Lakefield District Public School and St. Paul’s Elementary in Lakefield
+We offer care for school age children that includes full day care, before and after school programs at Highland Heights in Peterborough, and in two schools in Lakefield (Lakefield District Public School and St. Paul’s Elementary in Lakefield).

 Our Curriculum – “Playing to Learn”

 Playing to Learn is an interactive curriculum that reflects true play as the way a child learns, manipulates their environment, and fosters continued enthusiasm to learn through a choice based approach.
 The cornerstone for this childcare curriculum is children’s PLAY which is understood to be essential to the healthy social and cognitive development of all children.
 YMCA Playing to Learn provides the means for early educators to protect your child’s need to play, ensuring a sound base for healthy development and future academic success.
 The curriculum provides the foundations for language and literacy, mathematics, science and technology and the arts.
 Throughout the day your child will play to experience, explore and understand the world around them by listening to stories, building with blocks, classifying and sequencing, creating pictures or music, experimenting and theorizing and entering into make believe play in a natural and living environment.
 True play is the way your child will learn.